Emmanuel-Fofeyin/ICS2O-Unit1-02-HTML/README.md

-This website can be found at: [https://Emmanuel-Fofeyin.github.io/ICS2O-Unit1-02-HTML](https://Emmanuel-Fofeyin.github.io/ICS2O-Unit1-02-HTML)
+This site can be found at: [https://Emmanuel-Fofeyin.github.io/ICS2O-Unit1-02-HTML](https://Emmanuel-Fofeyin.github.io/ICS2O-Unit1-02-HTML)